|

 iron(III) ion becomes the pale green iron(II) ion BUT the latter's

-colour is obscured by the strong dark colour of the iodine formed.
+colour is obscured by the strong dark colour of the iodine formed in

 -